Denver, Colorado

 I learned before I had a choice.

-Clara Warden, third-generation investor.
+Clara Warden, fifth-generation investor.

 Writing from inside a family that taught me to keep quiet.